Martin Delaney (actor): Career

 He has written Queen’s Mile, a short film which was nominated for Best British Film at BAFTA qualifying Iris Prize in 2016.
 Other writing includes co-writer of additional material for the British Comedy award nominated, The Kevin Bishop Show, in 2008.

 He has made two smaller horror pictures.
 Stormhouse was released in the UK and the US, in which Delaney plays an American military technician Brandon Faber.
 In Judas Ghost, he plays the lead Jerry Mackay, leader of a Ghost Finder team in a spin-off feature, to New York Times Best Seller, Simon R. Green's Ghost Finder Series.

 In 2012, he appeared in a role in Kathryn Bigelow's Oscar winning film about the hunt for Osama Bin Laden, Zero Dark Thirty and starred 2014 in the Fantasy horror film Judas Ghost.

 In 2014 he starred opposite Charlie Condou in "Next Fall" at The Southwark Playhouse in the West End, taking the role of Luke.
 ‘Next Fall’ is American play set in New York, written by Geoffrey Nauffts.
 2014 was the UK debut, following a strong opening on Broadway.

 In 2015 British comedy film Amar Akbar & Tony opened to a limited audience in the U.K. it is currently shown on Netflix worldwide.
 Delaney plays Tony in the film, which has been described as an “homage to Bollywood”.
 2016 Delaney played Bo Walsh in John M. Chu’s sequel, Now You See Me, Now You See Me 2.
 He also starred in the sequel to crime thriller Bonded by Blood, Bonded by Blood 2, which focuses on the new generation involved in the Essex gang-wars.

+In 2026 he appeared in an episode of BBC1 drama "Call The Midwife" playing DI Holbrook.